dottjt/AwfulCms/README.md

 **Note: This thing is sufficiently complex and does significantly more than can be summarised.** Below I have provided a layman's overview of the project so you can better understand it :+1:

-In addition, here's an example of an affiliate website (the link may potentially be broken, or the content of the website be empty, as I change things around):
+In addition, here's an example of an affiliate website (the link may be broken, or the website empty, as I figure things out):

 https://awfulchristmas.com/